AqeelMGarner/Horiseon/README.md

 "N/A"

 ## Usage
-the usage has been stated in the description but for a visual aid please refer to assets/screenshots.
+The usage has been stated in the description but for a visual aid please refer to assets/screenshots.

 ## Credits
 "N/A"